Options for upgrading end-of-life Windows 7 computers

 WebStore offer link:

-University-owned machines which have a valid business use-case for running Windows 7 past the EOL date may be excepted from related campus policies and allowed to remain on the network, given adequate measures are taken to ensure the security of the system.
+University-owned computers which have a valid reason for running Windows 7 past the end of life date may receive an exception from related campus policies and allowed to remain on the network, given adequate measures are taken to ensure the security of the system.
 To request an exception, submit this form: https://go.illinois.edu/osexception

-Note: an example of a valid business use case would be the use of Windows 7 on a research system running specialized software or hardware which is not compatible with current operating systems, and which has no feasible upgrade path to become compatible.
+Note: an example of a valid reason would be the use of Windows 7 on a research system running specialized software or hardware which is not compatible with current operating systems, and which has no feasible upgrade path to become compatible.

 Computers that are not owned by the university, regardless of their use in your work are not eligible to be imaged by Engineering IT.
 However the university Webstore provides self-service methods and installation media for you to upgrade your computers using university-licensed copies of Windows 10 Education edition.
 Here is a video with instructions on how to do this: